Environment Variables

 You can set them on the Environments page (select a Project), under the gear icon and use it with {{environment.NODE_ENV}} Do not replace "environment" with your actual environment name.

-Using Shared Variables in Compose File
+Using Environment and Shared Variables in Docker Compose

 Predefined Variables